 The number of Monterey Park Overflights may vary from month to month due to weather, air traffic volume, and/or operational factors.
+As operations gradually increase toward prepandemic levels, Monterey Park Overflights are expected to also increase.

-The number of Monterey Park Overflights shows an upward trend from 2015-2018 that is comparable to the increase in overall LAX operations.
-Similarly, as the total number of North Downwind Arrivals decreased in 2019 and 2020, so did the number of Monterey Park Overflights.
+An upward trend in Monterey Park overflights occurred from 2017 to 2018 which is comparable to the increase in overall LAX operations.
+A downward trend occurred in 2019 and 2020.
+As operations started to increase again in 2021, so did the number of overflights.